I am an African.

 There the victims parade with no mask to hide the brutish reality – the beggars, the prostitutes, the street children, those who seek solace in substance abuse, those who have to steal to assuage hunger, those who have to lose their sanity because to be sane is to invite pain.

 Perhaps the worst among these, who are my people, are those who have learnt to kill for a wage.
 To these, the extent of death is directly proportional to their personal welfare.

 And so, like pawns in the service of demented souls, they kill in furtherance of the political violence in KwaZulu-Natal.
 They murder the innocent in the taxi wars.

 They kill slowly or quickly in order to make profits from the illegal trade in narcotics.
-They are available for hire when husband wants to murder wife and wife, husband.
+They are available for hire when the husband wants to murder the wife and wife, the husband.

 Among us prowl the products of our immoral and amoral past – killers who have no sense of the worth of human life, rapists who have absolute disdain for the women of our country, animals who would seek to benefit from the vulnerability of the children, the disabled, and the old, the rapacious who brook no obstacle in their quest for self-enrichment.

 All this I know and know to be true because I am an African!

 Because of that, I am also able to state this fundamental truth that I am born of a people who are heroes and heroines.